 - A veterinary professional will come to help you move your horse from the trailer and into the hospital.
 A quick assessment will be performed to determine any immediate needs.
 Any animal that is unstable will be evaluated by the emergency veterinarian immediately.
 Similar to an emergency room for people, we triage the most critical patients to be seen in order of medical priority.

 - After your horse has been assessed, a member of the veterinary team will talk with you about our initial findings and plans for further evaluation and treatment.

 - The veterinarian on duty will discuss a diagnostic and treatment plan for your horse.
 Costs associated with planned testing and treatments will be estimated and discussed with you.
 We understand that many factors may need to be considered, and we will only proceed with your permission.

 - We try our best to provide rapid service, but because emergencies are unpredictable and the emergency service can be very busy, there may be some delays for patients with less critical problems.

-- There is an emergency examination fee of $225 to $310 depending on the technical assistance required.
-This is the fee for the attending veterinarian to perform a physical examination and to provide a plan for any further diagnostic testing or treatments.
+- There is an after-hours emergency fee of $420 in addition to routine fees associated with patient evaluation.
 The attending veterinarian will provide a written estimate of the costs associated with additional services.

 - Costs associated with hospitalized care vary based on the nature of the presenting complaint, diagnostic tests and the nature and extent of treatment provided.